steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 The application still uses databases for storing its state and emits the domain events to Kafka on top of storing the state to the database.
 This way, we were able to have a fast pace in the project due to not changing the way people think about building software while also benefitting from sending out domain events.
 With all the different people with very different background in the project, the introduction of domain events was hard enough even without the difficult general concepts of Event Sourcing and CQRS (see also: {% cite Fowler2017 %} for criticism about Event Sourcing and CQRS as well as {% cite Fowler2011 %} about CQRS).
+In some use cases, we nowadays also use the Event Sourcing pattern.

-When looking back to the project, it is essential that your project team understands what you want to achieve with building an event-driven microservices as well as the four patterns of event-driven architecture.
+When looking back to the project, it is essential that your project team understands what you want to achieve with building an event-driven microservices.
+They should know what systems you want to integrate.
+This is especially required to specify the information that has to be in the event messages.
+Furthermore, the team should know the four patterns of event-driven architecture.
+This improves the understanding of the entire architecture and leads to better solutions such as using the Event Sourcing pattern for specific use cases.

 ## The Actual Architecture